furkanakdemir/GithubSample/README.md

 This is a sample showing a list of repositories on Github by searching username.

 You can find a debug apk in `/apk` directory
+You can find unit tests in `/app/src/test` directory

 ### Android Development
 GithubSample attempts to use the latest libraries and tools:

   - Written in [Kotlin](https://kotlinlang.org/)
-  - Built with [MVVM Architectural style](https://developer.android.com/jetpack/docs/guide#recommended-app-arch) recommended by Google
+  - Developed with [MVVM Architectural style](https://developer.android.com/jetpack/docs/guide#recommended-app-arch) recommended by Google
   - Used [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) for asynchronous works
   - Used [Architecture Components](https://developer.android.com/topic/libraries/architecture/): LiveData and Lifecycle-components, Navigation
   - Used [dagger-android](https://google.github.io/dagger/android.html) for Dependency Injection